 New Plymouth is wonderfully diverse, so I also learn from my friends/students (there’s significant overlap between those two categories)!

-I’m a bookish geek who loves social justice, cats, board games, and starting the morning with a flat white and pastry.
+I’m a geek who loves social justice, cats, books, comics, board games, and starting the morning with a flat white and pastry.
 I occasionally still draw, especially my original favorite subject (This fanart is of Leetah from ElfQuest, copyright Warp Graphics).

 My newsletter is the best way to hear current news and events - plus occasional bonuses for my inner circle!